capita/business_time-de/README.md

 [date_easter](https://rubygems.org/gems/date_easter) gem, Pfingsten & Himmelfahrt are calculated based on that, so no hard-coded values here.

-The holidays are defined for `(2000..2099)`, which should be sufficient.
+The holidays are defined for `(2000..2035)`, which should be sufficient (on Ruby 1.9 they can be defined much further up, but Times after 2037 tend to fail with `time out of range` on Ruby 1.8.7...)

 ## Usage